Even a few years ago, public transit was largely overlooked in many U.S. cities.

 - Landlords are coming out ahead

-Meanwhile, in suburban Philadelphia, the Radnor submarket has asking rents that are 43.6 percent higher than the suburban market and also exceed downtown prices.
+Meanwhile, in suburban Philadelphia, the Radnor submarket had asking rents 43.6 percent higher than the suburban market in May 2017 – and also exceeded downtown prices.
 High rents aren’t driving away business, either.
 In Seattle, vacancy rates below 7 percent are common in many submarkets, while some Maryland submarkets also have single-digit vacancy, as low as 9.3 percent, which is significant compared with the 28 percent recently recorded in a neighboring submarket without strong transit.

 - Construction is trending toward transit